-As we prepare to shut down our operation at the end of the growing season at the little league complex where I volunteer, we also perform an annual inventory.
+As we move our operation from the growing season to the off-season at the little league complex where I volunteer, we also perform an annual inventory.
 This inventory is used to update our insurance coverage each year.
 As a manager, you want to protect all the investments your organization has made in the tools and equipment that you use to perform your job.
 If ever there is a fire, theft or act of nature, you need the ability to prove to insurers what you had on hand and how much it was worth based on the purchase price and age of the equipment.
 Over the course of a year new equipment & tools are added (purchased) while equipment is retired, so it’s important to update your inventory annually (see sample inventory document below).

 The information collected is tracked with a spreadsheet and includes the make, model and serial numbers for mechanized equipment as well as whether it was purchased new or used.
 A picture is also taken of each piece of equipment and dropped into the document.
 We provide the insurance company the actual purchase price of the equipment and have coverage that pays full replacement cost.
 That type of policy is a little more pricey but should an unfortunate situation occur where you lose a majority of your equipment, you get the full replacement cost of the equipment with just your deductible to pay.
 That’s peace of mind I like to have.